-Follow the Kensington Community Recreation Centre page to receive email updates about this project.
+Follow the Kensington Community Aquatic and Recreation Centre page to receive email updates about this project.

 Phase two of community consultation took place from 2 September to 4 October 2019.

-During this phase, we asked the community for feedback on the Kensington Community Recreation Centre concept design.
+During this phase, we asked the community for feedback on the Kensington Community Aquatic and Recreation Centre concept design.

 The concept design highlights features that respond to feedback we heard during the first phase of consultation, with more flexible spaces, additional multipurpose courts and an improved pool.